Step Away from the Mulling Spice

 Mulled Cider is perfect for cold winter evenings when you want something to get you in the spirit of a party or celebration.
 Less alcoholic than mulled wine this is the perfect option when you have lots of guests.
+You don’t need dusty boxes of mulling spice to make this delicious winter-warming tipple.

 If you are serving Mulled Cider you may well need some snacks or canapes to ‘line your stomach’.
 I can heartily recommend mini Gluten Free, Vegan Quiche as great canapes to serve.
 Or how about Gluten Free Vegan Rosemary and Sea Salt Crackers with Black Olive Tapenade and Houmous – Garlic Free?
 Or if you want something sweet I LOVE Mini Christmas Mince Pies.
 Delicious!